ItzJethz/SteelSeriesGG-Sonar-AHK/README.md

 - Beeptones indicate mode changes: higher pitch corresponds to later modes in the list.
 - The script lets you manage audio without opening the Sonar interface, making it ideal for gaming or streaming.
 - I tested this on a SteelSeries Apex 5, which includes media controls, but the script should work on any keyboard that has media keys.
+- This is not made or tested for the streamer mode setting in Sonar.